The name and address of the landlord

 Many tenancy agreements state you need the landlord's written permission to change utility suppliers, but if you are responsible for your own utilities, you should be allowed to choose the suppliers and the tariffs you are paying.
 If you have concerns, you could ask the landlord to change the term to say you must inform the landlord of any changes and (if the landlord insists) change back to the original supplier at the end of the tenancy.

 The house will be exempt from Council Tax if everyone is a full-time student.
 If you cease to be a full-time student the house will no longer be exempt, and there is normally a clause in your tenancy agreement that says you are liable.
 If the tenancy agreement says you need to show the landlord proof of your student status, you can get a student status letter on KLE.
-More information about council tax is here.
+More information about council tax is on our Council Tax page.

 Tenancy agreements have lots of clauses setting out what tenants are expected to do and what they are not allowed to do.
 You should always read these clauses carefully and talk to the landlord about anything that concerns you.
 If you are still worried, you can contact us to discuss it.